rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 horn blowing like mad and the last time he looked he was traveling over 80-miles per hour.
 Jim hit the logging truck stuck under the overpass and knocked it on through before veering to the right and jack-knifing into the bank that held the railroad grade.
-Jim’s logs slid forward just missing the cab but saving his life.
+Jimâ€™s logs slid forward just missing the cab but saving his life.
 As he walked away from that no one could believe he got out of it alive.

 The Wolf Creek Underpass is a danger to any logging truck that is loaded too high with logs.
-A downhill-traveling logging truck’s highest log is known as the "peakert."
+A downhill-traveling logging truckâ€™s highest log is known as the "peakert."
 Striking the overpass, a peakert would jam underneath the structure, stopping the truck and blocking Highway 89.
 "I even hit it with a load of logs," laughs Jack Thomas.
 "There was a sign